destinygg/rdestinycss/README.md

   |-rdestinycss/
 ```

+# Scripts

+There is currently one script that is used to update the stream status for the subreddit.
+There is an associated virtualenv, use accordingly.

 # Building

 There are several make commands available, however you're probably only interested in `make compile`, `make clip` and `make release`.